cksystemsgroup/unicorn/README.md

 ```
 ## Usage

-First, generate a RISC-U binary.
+First, generate a RISC-U binary (full support of RISC-V is coming soon!).
 Refer to the [selfie repositorie](https://github.com/cksystemsteaching/selfie).
 Once selfie is installed you can generate a binary for a code you have written in a file (e.g `hello.c`):

 ```
 selfie -c hello.c -o hello.m